10 best coffee pod machines for delicious and fuss-free coffee

 Coffee pod machines are a quick, mess-free solution to brewing short coffees at the touch of a button.
 We've rounded up the best to choose from.

 Espresso is at the heart of every classic coffee and the best coffee pod machines will produce a richly dark, aromatic shot in under 30 seconds from a protective capsule.
 Each pod contains the perfect measure for a single espresso and removes the need to faff around with grinding, dosing and tamping coffee grounds.

 Speed is another reason to consider a pod machine.
 These machines force heated water from its tank into the coffee pods until they burst and release rich, quickly brewed espresso.
 Every machine will preheat after switch-on.
-From then, it’s possible to get an aroma-packed espresso shot or lungo in under 30 seconds.
+From then, it’s possible to get an aroma-packed espresso shot or slightly longer lungo in under 30 seconds.

 How to choose the best coffee pod machine for your home

 A coffee pod machine is an excellent entry into the world of reliably fast and delicious espresso.
 Before you buy, there are a couple of things to be aware of.

 - Pod compatibility: Nespresso?
 ESE?
 Lavazza?
 Keep this in mind when looking for a coffee pod machine.
 Some will have eco capsule options available.
 You can buy pods from independent roasteries to fit most (but not all) machine types.
 Brands like Nespresso require buying into the brand itself.

 - Versatile functions: although it’s often a single shot affair, most coffee pod machines offer a lungo function that draws a slightly longer shot than the traditional single espresso.